Tanvir-Chowdhury/NSU-Class-Schedule-Management-System/README.md

             - **List View:** Displays all booking requests with status (Pending, Approved, Rejected).
             - **Search:** Filter requests by room number or reason.
             - **Actions:** Approve or Reject individual requests.
-            - **Bulk Actions:** "Approve All Pending" and "Reject All Pending" buttons for quick management.
+            - **Bulk Actions:** "Approve All Pending" and "Reject All Pending" buttons conveniently located in the header.
             - **Conflict Detection:** Backend prevents approving requests that conflict with existing bookings.
     - **Scheduler (`src/pages/admin/Scheduler.jsx`):**
         - **Auto-Schedule:** Button to trigger the backend auto-scheduling algorithm.